 Understanding and Ending Bullying: Strategies for Parents, Professionals & Students

-Signe’s trainings are based on her books, 8 Keys to End Bullying, 8 Keys Activity Book for Kids & Tweens, Activity Book Companion Guide and Friendship & Other Weapons: Group Activities to Help Young Girls Cope with Bullying.
-Trainings, workshops, and assemblies offer information, activity ideas, and clear-cut strategies for what can be done to understand and change bullying in schools, treatment programs, communities, and families.
+Signe’s presentations are based on her books, 8 Keys to End Bullying: Strategies for Parents & Schools, The 8 Keys to End Bullying Activity Program, and Friendship & Other Weapons: Group Activities to Help Young Girls Cope with Bullying.
+Trainings, workshops, and assemblies offer practical information, engaging activities, and clear-cut strategies for building cultures of kindness and bringing an end to bullying in schools, treatment programs, communities, and families.

 Bullying among school-aged children is a widespread problem in the United States.
 If there was a one-size-fits-all solution to the problem, it would have been suggested and implemented long ago.
 Getting a handle on bullying is a complex challenge that leaves many educators, administrator, counselors, and youth care professionals feeling overwhelmed and helpless.
 That’s the bad news.